trychlos/pwix-accounts-ui/README.md

     Defaults to `true`.

-- `preferredLabel`

-    Whether the application prefers identify its users by their email address or their username.

-    Accepted values are:

-    - `AccountsUI.C.PreferredLabel.USERNAME`
-    - `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS`

-    Defaults to `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.

 - `resetPasswordTwice`

     Whether to request the user to enter twice the password when resetting for an existing account.